It looks like Trump has chickened out again. And I think I know why…

 Allied to that is growing resistance in the other supposed pillar of the American government, Congress.
 Again, the rumours have been strong that otherwise loyal Republican senators were prepared to impeach Trump if he invaded Greenland and thus collapsed Nato.
 Some even spoke out against him – a clear danger signal in such a cowed party.

 The Nordic countries and Canada committed to strengthening defences in the high north.
-Everyone agreed Russia and China are threats.
+Everyone agreed that Russia and China are threats.
 The attitude was positive – but with an edge.
-This time the language directed at Trump was more assertive, and they were threatening back, including with what Macron called the EU “bazooka” – crippling retaliation on America, up to and including selling off large quantities of US government debt.
+This time, the language directed at Trump was more assertive, and they were threatening back, including with what Macron called the EU “bazooka” – crippling retaliation on America, up to, and including, selling off large quantities of US government debt.

 Even Keir Starmer told parliament that Trump was trying to pressure him, but “I will not yield”.
 Trump really wasn’t expecting such a pushback.